tombenke/npac-example-cli/README.md

 Its main purpose is to demonstrate, how to create and maintain a command line tool, using the [npac](http://tombenke.github.io/npac) module.

+Use the [ncli-archetype](https://github.com/tombenke/ncli-archetype) boilerplate with the [kickoff](https://github.com/tombenke/kickoff) tool to generate similar project for yourself.

 ## Installation

 Run the install command if you want to install the tool globally: